The Medicare Donut Hole Is Closed:

 What Does That Mean?

-Here is what’s happening.
 When first implemented in 2006, the Part D drug plan had a gap in coverage.
 Drug plans did not pay anything toward the cost of drugs in the donut hole so beneficiaries were stuck with the tab for the entire cost.
+Beginning in 2011, the Affordable Care Act (ACA) took measures to close the donut hole, known as the Coverage Gap.
+Over the last few years, beneficiaries have paid less for drugs.

 Read more about the drug plan payment stages.

-Closing the donut hole will simply reduce costs in the Coverage Gap.
+Closing the donut hole may or may not reduce costs in the Coverage Gap.
 Those who end up in that payment stage will still have to pay 25% of the cost of medications.